College Football News Preview 2020: Previewing, predicting, and looking ahead to the Vanderbilt Commodores season with what you need to know.

 Leading passer Riley Neal is done, second-leading passer Deuce Wallace is transferring, and Mo Hasan left for USC.
 The hope is for true freshman Mike Wright to be ready to roll right out of the box.
 He has 6-3, 190-pound size and the athleticism be dangerous whenever he’s in the open field.
 He’ll have to battle with fellow recruit Ken Seals along with JUCO transfers Danny Clark and Jeremy Moussa.

 CFN in 60 Video: Vanderbilt Commodores Preview

 – Leading receiver Kalija Lipscomb is done after a disappointing year – not his fault – but sophomore Cam Johnson is back after finishing second with 30 catches for 316 yards and three scores and 6-4, 225-pound senior Chris Pierce.
-Tight end Jared Pinkney is done, but 6-4, 245-pound Ben Bresnahan has good size and upside.
+Tight end Jared Pinkney is off to the NFL, but 6-4, 245-pound Ben Bresnahan has good size and upside.

 – The offensive line has to be a whole lot better.
 It didn’t do much of anything for the ground game, and it struggled to do anything consistently well in pass protection.
 To be fair, it was a rebuilding group that started a slew of young parts, and now there’s more work to do.

 Left tackle Devin Cochran left for Georgia Tech, but in comes Stephen Spanellis from Michigan to potentially take over a starting guard spot.